xBourner/Dwains-Dashboardv3-Blueprints/card-blueprints/replace-cards/mushroom_entity/README.md

 1. Go into Edit Mode
 2. Go to an entity you want to change or to a domain in the device tab
+3. Click on three dots and choose Entity Card
-3. Use Dwains Dashboard Blueprint
+4. Use Dwains Dashboard Blueprint
-4. Add YAML Code from file to HA
+5. Add YAML Code from file to HA
-5. Click install Blueprint
+6. Click install Blueprint
-6. Click Use this Blueprint
+7. Click Use this Blueprint

 ### Links: